 But what if your smartphone is stolen from your pocket or bag while you are out and about?
 The additional “simple theft away from home” insurance covers you in such a case.

 Particularly when you’re abroad you rely on your smartphone.
 Either to find your way in a new city or to see the reviews of the restaurant next door.
 But smartphones are often stolen during the owner’s holiday.
-Additional “simple theft away from home” insurance covers the loss of your mobile phone abroad too.
+Additional “simple theft away from home” insurance covers the theft of your mobile phone abroad too.

 For additional protection beyond the manufacturer’s warranty, you can take out the additional “warranty extension” as part of household contents insurance.
 You can thus extend the warranty by a further three years and are covered if a device no longer works owing to design, materials, manufacturing or calculation errors.
 The warranty extension applies to all devices with a minimum value of 300 francs.